How Texas Students with Disabilities Can Access Free College Support, Career Services, and Tuition Assistance

 Start the process of applying for TWC VR services online.

-Statewide hub for transition planning resources and guidance from school to adulthood.
+Statewide hub for career planning resources and guidance from school to adulthood.

 Find your college's disability support office and learn how to request accommodations.